 The attorneys at Leiden & Leiden have noticed an increase in “pro se” bankruptcy filers in the Augusta Division of the Southern District of Georgia over the last year.
 Filing a case “pro se” means that the debtor is doing it without the assistance of an attorney.
-[BANKRUPTCY INTERNET SERVICES – AVOID AT ALL COST!]
-The Bankruptcy Code does not require that a debtor be represented by an attorney.
+[AVOID BANKRUPTCY INTERNET SERVICES] The Bankruptcy Code does not require that a debtor be represented by an attorney.
 However, there are many risks to a debtor who tries to save money and file a Chapter 7 [CHAPTER 7] bankruptcy case on their own, including the likelihood of dismissal, or even worse, the loss of assets.
-[HOW TO LOSE AN ASSET IN BANKRUPTCY COURT WITHOUT EVEN TRYING]
+[MISTAKES LEADING TO ASSET LOSS]

 Unlike a pro se Chapter 13 [CHAPTER 13] bankruptcy which is usually filed to prevent a foreclosure or repossession, most of the time that a pro se Chapter 7 case is filed, it is used to stop a lawsuit, judgment or wage garnishment [GARNISHMENT].
 What are the most common mistakes for a pro se Chapter 7 debtor in the Augusta area?
 Here’s the list: